 Alcohol to Jet (AtJ)

-AtJ converts alcohols into SAF by removing the oxygen and linking the molecules together to get the desired carbon chain length (i.e. oligomerisation).
-Currently there are two feedstocks approved for use in the AtJ technology: ethanol and iso-butanol.
+AtJ converts alcohols into SAF by removing the oxygen and linking the molecules together to get the desired carbon chain length (i.e. oligomerization).
+Currently, there are two feedstocks approved for use in the AtJ technology: ethanol and iso-butanol.
 The source of the alcohol is not specified.
-Max blend ratio is 50%.
-ASTM spec: D7566-4
+The maximum blend ratio is 50%.
+ASTM spec: D7566-4 – Annex 5

-With co-processing, vegetable oils, waste oils and fats are processed along with conventional crude oil feedstocks in existing refining complexes.
-It is not per se a SAF focused production pathway, but more a result of the approval of feeding a small percentage vegetable oils into a refining complex.
-There is no annex to the D7566 specification for co-processing, but the use of biological oils is made possible by an amendment in the fossil jet fuel spec (D1655).
+With co-processing, vegetable oils, waste oils and fats, or FT-wax is, processed along with conventional crude oil feedstocks in existing refining complexes.
+It is not per se a SAF-focused production pathway, but more a result of the approval of co-feeding a small percentage of vegetable oils, or FT-wax into a refining complex.
+There is no annex to the D7566 specification for co-processing, but the use of biological oils, or FT-wax is made possible by an amendment in the fossil jet fuel spec (D1655).

 Note that the fact that a technology is certified does not mean that the fuel is also produced on a commercial scale.
-HEFA based biofuel is the only product that is commercially available today and powered over 95% of all SAF flights to date In addition to the six pathways described above, many more feedstock/technology combinations for SAF production are currently under development and in the process of getting ASTM certification.
+HEFA-based biofuel is the only product that is commercially available today and powered over 95% of all SAF flights to date In addition to the eight pathways described above, many more feedstock/technology combinations for SAF production are currently under development and in the process of getting ASTM certification.

 If you want to learn more about technologies used to produce sustainable aviation fuels, please contact Oskar.